Managing Consent and Compliance Profiles in Dynamics 365 Real-Time Journeys

 To comply with your processing policy, you may want to change this to the restrictive model, where you must have an opt-in from customers to send messages associated with this purpose.

-There is a third option, ‘disabled’, which is typically only used for transaction messages as it bypasses consent opt-in checks to allow any messages to be sent.
+There is a third option, ‘disabled’, but this is typically only used for transaction messages as it bypasses consent opt-in checks to allow any messages to be sent.

 You can also apply an enforcement model to the behavioural tracking of email opens, clicks, and form prefills.
 By default, this is set as non-restrictive.